JoshCheek/playgrounds/Readme.md

 * Redirect the browser (status code and Location header)
 * Return some JSON (Content-Type, Content-Length headers, body)
+* Try starting the server on a couple of different ports
 * Set a cookie (forgot what the header is, I think it's "Set-Cookie", then make a second request and see that the browser sends you back the cookie you set)
 * See how the path comes in (any request from the browser)
 * See how query params come in (any request from the browser)